-At speech, the feeling fled – I
+At speech, the feeling fled – I spit out

 the rind of sour words: breast,